slightknack/difflogic/README.md

 # results

-Using logical 1-bit quantization implemented from scratch, with some elbow grease, I compiled a neural network (running on the GPU) to a 300-line single-threaded c program.
+Using logical 1-bit quantization implemented from scratch, with some elbow grease, I compiled a neural network (running on the GPU) to a 300-line single-threaded c program (running on the CPU).
 This resulted in a **1,744x speedup.** Reproduction steps and development journal below.

 # resources